jkp53/web-app-project/README.md

 ## [Deploying](/DEPLOYING.md)

-Follow the deployment instructions if you would like to deploy the app on oyur own remote server.
+Follow the deployment instructions if you would like to deploy the app on your own remote server.

 ## Server Commands